The Singleton

 *"The medical-transit protocol allows ninety seconds of patient resistance.
 After ninety seconds, the patient is considered uncooperative.
 The car will request remote intervention.
 Hoag staff are authorized to deploy a manual override key."*

 Jeff watched the freeway exit signs go by in the wrong direction.
-Then he did the only thing his brain could find.
-He picked up the walnut phone, set it on the dash, opened the glove compartment, and rooted through paperwork until his fingers closed on a small object he had not used in eleven years: a wired earbud, with a 3.5mm jack, attached to a small AM/FM transistor radio Maya's father had given him in 2019 and which he had kept in the glove compartment as a *useful in earthquakes* artifact.
+The walnut phone was in his jacket pocket, screen-down against his chest, forty-two grams of a closed system that nothing in this car could reach.
+He took it out and set it on the dash, sapphire face to the felt, and opened the glove compartment, and rooted through paperwork until his fingers closed on a small object he had not used in eleven years: a wired earbud, with a 3.5mm jack, attached to a small AM/FM transistor radio Maya's father had given him in 2019 and which he had kept in the glove compartment as a *useful in earthquakes* artifact.

 He plugged it in.
 He scrolled the dial.
 He found 1480 AM at half-volume.